digital-blueprint/handbook/docs/relay/production.md

 See ['Queued Tasks'](./bundles/core/queue.md) for a recommended supervisor configuration.

-### Enabling Production Mode and setting an App Secret
+### Disabling Debug Mode and setting an App Secret

 By default debugging and the development configuration is enabled which is not suitable for production use (security leaks and performance issues).
 In addition